Michael-Stewart-Webdev/e2e-entity-typing/README.md

     "model": <the name of your model, can be anything>
     "task": either "end_to_end" or "mention_level"
     "embedding_model": either "bert", "glove", or "word2vec"

+If you are using mention_level, set batch size to 100. seq_len should always be 100, or the same as the max_seq_len above.

 Please note that if you want to use word2vec or glove you'll need to download the pretrained model files and place them under `/word2vec` and `glove` respectively.
 The filenames are `glove.6B.300d.txt` (from [here](https://nlp.stanford.edu/projects/glove/)) and `enwiki_20180420_300d.txt` (from [here](https://wikipedia2vec.github.io/wikipedia2vec/pretrained/)) respectively.